ToolShedTested

 We ran each bag through six months of daily trade use, carried by electricians and carpenters on active job sites.
 Testing evaluated five performance areas:

-Price points ranged from $29 to $189.
+Price points ranged from budget soft bags to premium trade bags.
 Every bag in the roundup has at least 4.4 stars from verified buyers on Amazon with 500 or more reviews.

 Milwaukee 48-22-8200 Jobsite Backpack